Isabel Huacuja Alonso

 Hello,

-I am a historian of sound media and modern South Asia and an assistant professor in the Department of Middle Eastern, South Asian, and African Studies (MESAAS) at Columbia University.
+I am a historian of media and modern South Asia and an assistant professor in the Department of Middle Eastern, South Asian, and African Studies (MESAAS) at Columbia University.
 I write and teach about the role of media in the making and unmaking of borders.

 Some Personal Connections: